MechanicalRock/mechanical-hires/README.md

 ## The third meeting
 It's important to us that the team decide on new hires.
 After all, you will be part of that team.
 We may invite you to a mob programming session.
 Mob programming (or just "mobbing") is a technique where the entire team works together on a single story at the same time, on the same computer.
 It takes pair programming to the next level by including everyone.

+## IMPORTANT
+We can't and won't hire everyone.
+It may be that you were unsuccessful at some point, but that shouldn't discourage you from applying again.
+We should provide you with constructive feedback and if we didn't hassle us and we will.